m7wq/qShop/README.md

     private ShopAdapter getShopAdapterByName(String shopName) {
         // Implement logic to retrieve the ShopAdapter instance by its name
-        // This could involve looking up a map or a database of registered shops return new ShopManager(); // Placeholder for actual implementation }
+        // This could involve looking up a map or a database of registered shops return new MyCustomShop(); // Placeholder for actual implementation }
 }
 ```